-

 Itinerary

-We will start picking up passengers from their respective hotels located in downtown Arequipa at 7:30 a.m.
+We start picking up passengers from their respective hotels in downtown Arequipa at 7:30 am.
+The trip is done in tourist service, comfortable and safe.

-The small and picturesquetown of Patahuasi is located on the route to the Colca Valley, being a perfect place to make a brief stop and enjoy its Andean charm.
-Its name, which in Quechua means “House on High”, reflects its strategic location surrounded by imposing mountain scenery.
+En route to the Colca Valley, we will make a brief stop in the picturesque village of Patahuasi.
+Its name, which in Quechua means “House on High”, reflects its location surrounded by mountains and Andean landscapes.

 Inca Mate: A traditional remedy